 The term HD Audio or also called Wideband Voice refers to expanding the traditional 300-3400 Hz range of PSTN calls to 50-7000 Hz.
 This greater range allows for more harmonics of the human voice to come through and thus allow for clearer and improved sound quality.

-That's the end of Part 2.
-Part 3 will discuss the internet and the separation of data and voice.
+This ends Part 2 of our series.
+In Part 3, we'll discuss the internet and the separate of data + voice.